Mohammed-Mahmoudd/Mohammed-Mahmoudd/README.md

 > *"Building the web, one pixel-perfect interface at a time."*

-I'm a **Front-End Developer** with a passion for creating intuitive and engaging web experiences.
-With a strong foundation in HTML, CSS, and JavaScript, I transform design concepts into responsive, interactive interfaces that users love.
+I'm a **Front-End Developer** With a deep commitment for creating intuitive and engaging web experiences.
+With a strong foundation in HTML, CSS, JavaScript and React, I transform design concepts into responsive, interactive interfaces that users love.

 - 🔭 Currently working on expanding my React.js expertise
 - 🌱 Learning advanced JavaScript frameworks and libraries